+Petitioning for academic reinstatement following suspension has no guarantee of approval.
 You are requesting an exception to the academic policy of the University, so you must make sure that you provide a good reason(s) to make such a request.
-Before you decide to petition, spend some time reflecting on your academic path and progress.
+Before you decide to petition, whether it's for immediate or later reinstatement, spend some time reflecting on your academic path and progress.
 Ask yourself the following questions: